PRINT MATERIALS FAQ

 Tip from the field

-G4G digital-menu templates are approved for use in food and beverage stations throughout your dining facility or galley.
-Use these signs instead of or along with Food Cards.
+G4G digital-menu templates are approved for use in food and drink stations throughout your dining facility or galley.
+Use these signs instead of (or along with) food cards.
 In addition, you can use these templates—which include G4G logo, color code, sodium code, and price (when applicable)—to create your digital menu boards.

-Use Menu Board templates to display each serving area’s menu on a screen too.
-“Build your own” Menu Boards are also a great option for diners to order from when creating a customized bowl or plate.
-Digital menus have many benefits.
+Use menu board templates to display each serving area’s menu on a screen too.
+“Build your own” menu boards are also a great option for diners to order from when creating a customized bowl or plate.
+Digital menus can:

 • Save your facility money by printing fewer materials.